A couple of nice the avengers images I found:

-Even after the John Brown Raiders, their capture, trials in a Virginia Court and hangings– Shepherdstown’s Hamtramck Guards and all militias, hard-marched even more in anticipation.
+Even after the John Brown Raiders, their capture, trials in a Virginia Court and hangings– Shepherdstown’s Hamtramck Guards and all militias, hard-marched much more in anticipation.

 Ahead was the November election for president.
-Residents didn’t support Lincoln, but they didn’t support Breckinridge either.
-They preferred a pro-unionist “conciliator,” called John Bell.
-The Shepherdstown Register editor, John Zittle, the 2nd hubby of Leopold’s mom, wrote July 14, 1860:.
+Residents didn’t support Lincoln, however they didn’t support Breckinridge either.
+They chose a pro-unionist “conciliator,” named John Bell.
+The Shepherdstown Register editor, John Zittle, the 2nd other half of Leopold’s mom, wrote July 14, 1860:.

 ” There are four prospects for president of the United States.
-The contest quotes fair to be the warmest ever understood in the political record of our nation.
-The struggling waters appear so threatening to engulf us we can invoke the true blessings of providence to direct us through.”.
+The contest bids fair to be the hottest ever understood in the political record of our nation.
+The struggling waters appear so threatening to engulf us we can conjure up the true blessings of providence to direct us through.”.

-The 4th of July celebration at Big Spring held together– barely.
+The Fourth of July event at Big Spring held together– barely.
 It started “with the Hamtramck Guards; Capt.
-V. M. Butler with the spirited notes of the fife and the inspired music of the drum … All hands did justice in easing the table of it’s ponderous weight of arrangements ‘done up brown’ by our pal Martin Yontz,” wrote Zittle.
+V. M. Butler with the perky notes of the fife and the inspired music of the drum … All hands did justice in eliminating the table of it’s ponderous weight of provisions ‘done up brown’ by our good friend Martin Yontz,” composed Zittle.
 Capt.
-Heskitt had earlier marched the Guards, the town militia, from the town armory in complete parade dress, each man having fifteen rounds of blank cartridges.
-Auctioneer George McGlincey lifted his glass to:.
+Heskitt had previously marched the Guards, the town militia, from the town armory in full parade gown, each man having fifteen rounds of blank cartridges.
+Auctioneer George McGlincey raised his glass to:.

-11_The Union may the ship of state ride securely.
+11_The Union might the ship of state ride securely.

-” The Union … may the ship of state ride safely into port over the struggling waters.”
-Then C. W. Yontz counter-toasted: “To Virginia, so long as she contains the graves of Washington, Jefferson, and a Madison, she should be faithful to her glorious title of Old Rule.”.
+” The Union … might the ship of state flight safely into port over the troubled waters.”
+Then C. W. Yontz counter-toasted: “To Virginia, so long as she includes the tombs of Washington, Jefferson, and a Madison, she needs to be faithful to her wonderful title of Old Rule.”.

 The crisis at Fort Sumter, South Carolina changed hot words to hot weapons.
-Virginia voted to sign up with the secession, pending a referendum.
-With the secession vote prepared the next day on whether or not to withdraw, these same regional militias marched that night to Harper’s Ferry to take the Federal arsenal.
+Virginia voted to join the secession, pending a referendum.
+With the secession vote prepared the next day on whether to secede, these very same local militias marched that night towards Harper’s Ferry to take the Federal toolbox.

-David Hunter Strother, who signed up with the Federal Army, wrote of the night of April 18th at Harpers Ferry after the Federal guard blew up much of the armory to keep militias from catching the arms there.
+David Hunter Strother, who signed up with the Federal Army, wrote of the night of April 18th at Harpers Ferryboat after the Federal guard blew up much of the armory to keep militias from capturing the arms there.
 The vote on secession in Richmond had actually not been completed:.

 13_many more were on the way.

 As the night advanced, the streets ended up being more crowded with people from the town and area.
-By one o’clock (early April 19th) the fires had actually sunk in ashes, when, dismal, chilled and fatigued, I looked for a bed at your house of an associate.
-I did not sleep soundly and was regularly disrupted during the night by the noise of drums and the tramp of passing squadrons … lots of more were on the method.– p.
+By one o’clock (early April 19th) the fires had actually sunk in ashes, when, gloomy, cooled and fatigued, I looked for a bed at your house of an associate.
+I did not sleep soundly and was frequently disrupted during the night by the noise of drums and the tramp of passing squadrons … a lot more were on the method.– p.
 14.

-Amongst those en route to employ that April 18th was firebrand soldier William A. Morgan from his Falling Spring manse outside Shepherdstown, who was rapidly made Captain of Business F of the First Virginia Cavalry and, as was his nature would take part in many major fights in his state and stroll away from numerous horses shot from under him as the method of the warring life until peace showed up once again at last.
+Amongst those en route to employ that April 18th was firebrand soldier William A. Morgan from his Falling Spring manse outside Shepherdstown, who was quickly made Captain of Business F of the 1st Virginia Cavalry and, as was his nature would participate in most significant battles in his state and walk away from many horses shot from under him as the way of the warring life till peace showed up again at last.

 14_Leopold, the next day, joined Company F.

 Andrew Thomas Leopold, the next day, signed up with Company F under Captain Morgan’s command– and impact.
-Two other boys about Shepherdstown, both about Leopold’s age, had the exact same intent to employ in Confederate programs and nearly at the very same time.
-Nineteen-year-old carpenter, Jacob Hudson, and seventeen-year-old Charles Ed Entler, a ferry boatman– were making the journey to Harper’s Ferry to sign up with Company B of the 2nd Virginia infantry regiment under the command of this unidentified, odd Col. Thomas Jonathan Jackson, with long days simply ahead of sorry-making, endless drill.
+Two other boys about Shepherdstown, both about Leopold’s age, had the exact same intent to enlist in Confederate routines and nearly at the same time.
+Nineteen-year-old carpenter, Jacob Hudson, and seventeen-year-old Charles Ed Entler, a ferryboat boatman– were making the trip to Harper’s Ferryboat to join Company B of the Second Virginia infantry routine under the command of this unidentified, odd Col. Thomas Jonathan Jackson, with long days simply ahead of sorry-making, endless drill.

-However Leopold had a relentless role design in the tutelage and charisma of Capt.
+However Leopold had a ferocious role model in the tutelage and charisma of Capt.
 Morgan.

 So they all prepared.
-In June, Confederates under Gen. Joseph Johnston left Harper’s Ferry, reduced upriver towards Falling Waters, encamping for their waited for first war-time brush with the Federal Army nearby.
-Leopold would come in person with another mesmerizing cavalryman, J.E.B.
-Stuart, who, in early July on the eve of fight, talked his men in this camp:.
+In June, Confederates under Gen. Joseph Johnston left Harper’s Ferry, relieved upriver to Falling Waters, encamping for their awaited first war-time brush with the Federal Army close by.
+Leopold would come in person with another enchanting cavalryman, J.E.B.
+Stuart, who, in early July on the eve of fight, talked his males in this camp:.

-16_you are ignorant of this kind of work.
+16_you are oblivious of this type of work.

 ” Attention!” he cried.
-“Now I wish to talk with you, guys … you are ignorant of this kind of work, and I am teaching you.
-I want you to observe that a good guy on a good horse can never ever be captured.
-Another thing: cavalry can trot away from anything, and a gallop is a gait unbecoming a soldier, unless he is going towards the enemy.
-Keep in mind that.
-We gallop at the opponent, and trot away, constantly. p.
+“Now I want to speak to you, guys … you are oblivious of this type of work, and I am teaching you.
+I want you to observe that a great guy on a great horse can never be caught.
+Another thing: cavalry can trot far from anything, and a gallop is a gait unbecoming a soldier, unless he is approaching the enemy.
+Bear in mind that.
+We gallop at the opponent, and trot away, always. p.
 116.

 – More …